algolia/shipjs/GUIDE.md

           command: yarn release:trigger
 ```

-Every time Circle CI runs the flow above, `yarn release:trigger` will be executed, and it will check if it's a condition to release.
-It will, by default, check the latest commit message and the current branch.
+At Part 2, if you merge the PR, a new commit will be added and CircleCI will run `yarn release:trigger`.
+Then, it will check if the latest commit message is in convention and the current branch is right.
+If the conditions are met, it will trigger a release.
+Otherwise, it will skip.

+By default, it will check if the commit message is `chore: release vx.y.z`(which is the title of the PR).
+So when you merge the PR, you need to `Squash and merge` to make it one commit with that message.
+You can force this behavior by configuring the merge button at your repository settings page.

 ### NPM Token

-Setup an NPM token to allow Ship.js(at CircleCI) to release the package to NPM.
+Setup an NPM token to allow Ship.js(**at CircleCI**) to release the package to NPM.

 1. Login at [https://www.npmjs.com/](https://www.npmjs.com/), click your profile icon and go to "Tokens".
 2. Click "Create New Token", make sure the access level is "Read and Publish" and copy the token.